coderefinery/git-intro/_episodes/10-conflicts.md

 Git is very good at resolving modifications when merging branches.

-But sometimes the same line is modified on two branches and Git issues a conflict.
+But sometimes the same line or portion of the code/text is modified on two branches and Git issues a conflict.
 Then you need to tell Git which version to keep.

 There are several ways to do that as we will see.